suinleelab/AIControl.jl/README.md

 control ChIP-seq datasets*

 ## Update
 - Cleared all deprecations.
-AIControl now works with both Julia 1.0 and 0.7 (12/07/2018).
+AIControl now works with Julia 1.0  (12/07/2018).
 - Updated some error messages (12/13/2018)

 ## Installing utility softwares
-These external softwares are required to run AIControl pipeline from a `.fastq` file to a `.narrowpeak` file.
+You may need these external softwares for running the AIControl pipeline from a `.fastq` file to a `.narrowpeak` file.
-- bowtie2
-- samtools
-- bedtools

 The recommended way of installing these softwares is to use `conda`.
 Download anaconda Python distribution from [here](https://anaconda.org/anaconda/python).
 Install `anaconda` and run the following commands.
-- ` conda install -c bioconda bowtie2 `
+- bowtie2: ` conda install -c bioconda bowtie2 ` for aligning your raw ChIP-seq output to the hg38 genome
-- ` conda install -c bioconda samtools `
+- samtools: ` conda install -c bioconda samtools ` for sorting alinged bam files
-- ` conda install -c bioconda bedtools `
+- bedtools: ` conda install -c bioconda bedtools ` for converting bam files back to fastq files

 ## Julia modules required for AIControl